lestgabo/learn_enough_javascript_image_gallery/README.md

 Learn Enough JavaScript to Be Dangerous - Chapter 11 - Full sample app: Image Gallery

-- for fellow aspiring developers using an online IDE (I am using amazon aws c9) here's how I started the server:
+- In development - for fellow aspiring developers using an online IDE (I am using amazon aws c9) here's how I started the server:
   - choosing the JavaScript option when creating the environment, ruby is already installed

   ```bash